 - i.
 Establishes and clearly communicates to schools at the outset an intervention and problem-solving policy that states the general conditions that may trigger intervention and the types of actions and consequences that may ensue. - ii.
-Gives schools clear, adequate, evidence-based, and timely notice of contract violations or performance deficiencies. - iii.
-Allows schools reasonable time and opportunity for remediation in nonemergency situations. - iv.
-Applies professional discretion when intervention is needed and considers context and a range of effective solutions. - v.
-Where intervention is needed, engages in intervention strategies that clearly preserve school autonomy and responsibility (identifying what the school must remedy without prescribing solutions) while clearly stating possible consequences for noncompliance.
+Utilizes ongoing oversight and evaluation processes to determine when intervention in non-emergency situations is needed. - iii.
+Provides clear, evidence-based, and timely notice of contract violations or performance deficiencies that are aligned to the intervention policy and is communicated to the school leaders and governing board. - iv.
+Allows schools reasonable time and opportunity for remediation in nonemergency situations. - v.
+Engages in intervention strategies that clearly preserve school autonomy and responsibility (identifying what the school must remedy without prescribing solutions) while clearly stating possible consequences for noncompliance. - e.

-e.
 Public reporting.

-i.
-Produces an annual public report that provides clear, accurate performance data for the charter schools it oversees and reports on individual school and overall portfolio performance according to the framework set forth in the charter agreement in accordance with State law.
+- i.
+Produces and communicates to its decision makers, charter school leaders, and the public an annual authorizer report that: - a) Provides clear, accurate performance data for the charter schools it oversees; - b) Reports on individual school and overall portfolio performance according to the framework set forth in the charter agreement in accordance with state law; and - c) Reports on the authorizer's performance in meeting its goals.